Jagma/Jagma/README.md

 - 💬 Ask me trivia questions
 - 📫 How to reach me: If you found my Github you probably have my contact details :sweat_smile:
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: The drummer from def leppard only has one arm.
+- ⚡ Fun fact: The drummer from def leppard only has one arm

 <!--
 **Jagma/Jagma** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.